Finding New Tracks to Pleasure: Why I Started Desire Pathways

 Photo of Michaela Tutty.
 Photographer: Sophia Stiegler

 If you have ever felt stuck in your head, disconnected from your body, or like you’re just watching yourself go through the motions, you aren't broken.
-You are likely experiencing a completely natural survival response.
+At Desire Pathways, we use this body-based approach to work from the inside out, helping you to get out of your head and build a foundation for pleasure.

 Photo of Huka Falls, Taupo, New Zealand.
 Taken by Michaela Tutty